Lebanon, Jordan Seek Solutions After Damascus Bans Non-Syrian Trucks

 Lebanon sends around 500 trucks to Syria per day, according to Tamer.

-Representatives of unions and associations in Lebanon's transport sector denounced the decision on Tuesday and warning of "negative repercussions", according to the state-run National News Agency.
+Representatives of unions and associations in Lebanon's transport sector denounced the decision Tuesday and warning of“negative repercussions”, according to the state-run National News Agency.

-Syria is the only land route Lebanon can use to export merchandise to wealthy Gulf markets.

 Legal Disclaimer: